rachellogie/practice_assessment/README.md

 ##Stories to Implement

-As a user, I can add the publication date when adding a magazine (spec pending) As a user, I can edit the the magazine name from the show page (please write the spec for this)
+As a user, I can add the publication date when adding a magazine and be able to see that date on the show page (spec pending) As a user, I can edit the the magazine name from the show page (please write the spec for this)

 ##Bug Fix